FraancescaFranzese/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/Bilinear-Kernel-system/fp32/README.md

 ### 3. Compile the A72 Host Application

 Once the `.xsa` has been generated, the host application is compiled using g++.
-The host code uses [XRT](http://www.github.com/Xilinx/XRT) (Xilinx Run Time) as an API to talk to the AI Engine and PL kernels.
+The host code uses [[XRT]](http://www.github.com/Xilinx/XRT) (Xilinx Run Time) as an API to talk to the AI Engine and PL kernels.
+Xilinx® Runtime (XRT) is implemented as a combination of userspace and kernel driver components.
+XRT supports both PCIe based accelerator cards and MPSoC based embedded architecture provides standardized software interface to Xilinx® FPGA.
+The key user APIs are defined in xrt.h header file [[1]].

 Let's have a look to the `host.cpp` code.
 After a check on the number of argument, the host application opens the XCLBIN file, which contains the bitstream for the PL and the executables for AIE array.

 ```cpp